leowyy/autotune/README.md

 AutoTune
 =========
-How can we optimize the hyperparameters of a machine learning model efficiently?
+How can we optimize the hyperparameters of a machine learning model automatically and efficiently?

 Tuning a conv net on CIFAR10
 -----